Prometheus (Stargate): Concept and initial design

-After putting together some sketches, McQuire shared her concept with art directors Peter Bodnarus and James Robbins, both of whom then built upon McQuire's ideas, coming up with their own drawings before reconvening to decide upon a more definite, final look for the ship.
+After putting together some sketches, McGuire shared her concept with art directors Peter Bodnarus and James Robbins, both of whom then built upon McGuire's ideas, coming up with their own drawings before reconvening to decide upon a more definite, final look for the ship.
 Robbins was then responsible for developing the exterior schematics and the interior workings of the ship.
 In his plans for the ship, Robbins purposely chose "function over form", making the ship "utilitarian" in its design, describing it as "not a pretty ship".
 Furthermore, Robbins reflected the writers desire that the ship "had alien technology in it, but we didn't see that".
-Robbins created deck plans for the ship, including positioning all of the different components and systems vital to the ships function.
-Robbins also imagined the ships propulsion, armament and crew compliment in his specifications.
+Robbins created deck plans for the ship, including positioning all of the different components and systems vital to the ship's function.
+Robbins also imagined the ship's propulsion, armament and crew complement in his specifications.
+Although ultimately not used, Robbin's conceptualised that Prometheus would have its own unique hyperdrive whereby the ship travelled through hyperspace on rails that projected from the nacelles, as opposed to forming a window like other ships from the series.
 Meanwhile, Bodnarus was responsible for developing drawings of the set interiors, such as the bridge, corridors, engine room and air lock.
 Bodnarus began by building a three-dimensional or virtual set on the computer and set about experimenting "with various views and develop a sense of depth" in the interior spaces of the ship.
 Once completed, Bodnarus was responsible for creating the final blueprints from which the set would be constructed.

 Construction and sets

 The set was originally constructed on Stage 6 at The Bridge Studios in Burnaby, Canada.
 The set was designed and built so that it could be easily taken apart, either entirely or as individual sections; with walls, windows and doors built on wheels or hinges allowing them to be moved for better access during filming.
 Two main spaces were initially constructed, the bridge and a multi-purpose room, which were interconnected by a hallway.
-The multi-purpose room was designed to be redressable, initially serving as the ships engine room, dining room and storage room.
+The multi-purpose room was designed to be redressable, initially serving as the ship's engine room, dining room and storage room.
 The hallways were constructed in a figure of 8 configuration allowing for walk and talk scenes to loop round and round the ship as per the needs to the scene, whilst doors and bulkheads could be moved into place to change the layout of the hallways.